NickAkincilar/QlikSense-Task-Failure-Email-Alerts/README.md

 ### Release Notes

+- 2/9/2017 Version 1.4 is released.
+    - Added Multiple Email Address Distribution option using QMC Custom Properties.
+You can now assign different email addresses to each individual task in QMC using a custom property.
+Multiple emails can also be assign to each task as well.
+    - Added **VIEW SEND HISTORY** & **VIEW LOG** buttons on the GUI to easily view detailed log files and sent history.

 - 8/31/2016 Version 1.2 is released.
     - Added **RESET HISTORY** button on the GUI to easily reset the 24 hour wait period for previously sent notifications.
     - Changed **FAILED TASK** logic filter so it ignores **DISABLED TASKS**.
 Previously it would sent emails even if the task was disabled.